nttgin/BGPalerter/docs/prefixes.md

 - 3333
 ```

-Below the complete list of attributes:
+Below the complete list of attributes (the dot notation is used to represent yml sub-dictionaries):

 | Attribute | Description | Expected type | Required |
 |---|---|---|---|